Davetherave32/Senna/README.md

  * Returning Visitor Goals

-    - As a Returning Visitor, I want to find information about Sir Alex Ferguson.
+    - As a Returning Visitor, I want to find information about Ayrton Senna.

     - As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.